KaynRyu/introcoding-spring-2019/docs/useful_terminal_commands.md

 **Common Git commands**

 `git clone <repository link>`: Clone repository into your local computer or a remote server.
+You only clone your repository once.
 If you work on a server or supercomputer, cloning a repository from a cloud-based platform like Github is much easier than transferring files using the terminal or copy pasting files using a graphical user interface like FileZilla.

 `git status`: This command provides the state of the current repository in the local computer (or server) relative to Github's remote repository.